Geological history of oxygen: Paleo-oxybarometers

 Techniques for estimating oxygen at different times in the past are called "paleo-oxybarometers".
 An ideal technique would rely on trapped gas or fluid in a well-dated rock layer, but such examples are scarce.
 Most measurements are indirect analysis of oxidation in sedimentary rocks to infer oxygen in ancient atmosphere or oceans.
 Ocean analysis is especially challenging because tectonic subduction replaces the ocean floor every 200 million years.
-Many new techniques have been developed but their analysis and comparison have lead to additional debates rather than consensus on the oxygen history of Earth.
+Many new techniques have been developed but their analysis and comparison have led to additional debates rather than consensus on the oxygen history of Earth.

 Prebiotic atmosphere

 Earth's early atmosphere had a very low concentration of oxygen, probably less than 0.001% of present day levels.
 While details are not well known, measurements of mass-independent fractionation of sulfur in sedimentary sulphides and sulfates rule out significant oxygen before around 2.45Gya.
-Continuing sources of oxygen during this period would have been photodissociation of water followed by escape the hydrogen product or of sulfur dioxide.
+Continuing sources of oxygen during this period would have been photodissociation of water followed by escape of the hydrogen product or of sulfur dioxide.

+Major oxygenation events

 Great Oxygenation Event

 Between 2.45 and 2 Gya, oxygen began to build up in the atmosphere.
 This time coincided with major changes in geochemistry and biology on the Earth but which changes are causes and which are results are debated.
 Widespread production of oxygen by cyanobacteria which evolved around this time is suggestive, but substantial evidence suggests that cyanobacteria appeared at least 2.7Ga and perhaps well before that.
 Geological effects like volcanism, weathering, and burial of chemically altered rocks may be important.

 Oxygen began to persist in the atmosphere in small quantities about 50 million years before the start of the Great Oxygenation Event.
-By 800Mya oxygen in the atmosphere was between 1% and 18% of the present atmospheric level.